CristianCantoro/vbox_backintime/README.md

-To run this script you need [`docopts`](https://github.com/docopt/docopts) (and also `vboxmanage` that should come with your `VirtualBox` installation) (yeah, you also need VirtalBox, you didn't say?).
+To run this script you need [`docopts`](https://github.com/docopt/docopts) (and also `vboxmanage` that should come with your `VirtualBox` installation) (yeah, you also need VirtualBox, you didn't say?).